fralau/mkdocs-macros-plugin/README.md

 will therefore provides examples that should _not_ be interpreted ([here is a list of templating languages](https://medium.com/@i5ar/template-languages-a7b362971cbc)).

-> Fencing these parts as blocks of code
-(using three backticks or three tildes) will not prevent interpretation, because the plugin deliberately ignores them.
+> Fencing these parts as blocks of code with the markdown convention (using three backticks or three tildes) will not prevent interpretation, because the plugin deliberately ignores them.

-This is to allow advanced use cases where the content of the code field can be computed on the fly.
+This is to allow advanced use cases where the content of the code block can be computed on the fly.

 #### Solution 1: Explicitly marking the snippets as 'raw'